Deze site plaatst cookies. Dit doen we om het gebruik van de website te analyseren en het gebruiksgemak te verbeteren.

 Older people with epilepsy are, like other patients with epilepsy, often treated with anti-epileptics.
 In this group it is essential to pay attention to the side effects of the drugs, as their liver and kidneys often function less optimal.
 Various drugs may influence one another.
 In a specialized center such as Kempenhaeghe, there is extra know-how about epilepsy in the elderly.

 A mental disability is often caused by a defect or disorder in the brains.
 These increase the chance of epilepsy.
-The more serious the mental disability, the greater the chance of epilepsy.
-Focal seizures with decreased perception and tonic-clonic seizures occur most frequently in people with a mental disability.
+The more serious the intellectual disability, the greater the chance of epilepsy.
+Focal seizures with decreased perception and tonic-clonic seizures occur most frequently in people with an intellectual disability.
 In the case of focal seizures with decreased perception it does not always appear clear that they are caused by epilepsy.
 The symptoms sometimes resemble the normal behavior of these people.
-The seizures are particularly hard to recognize in people with a severe mental disability.
+The seizures are particularly hard to recognize in people with a severe intellectual disability.

-Seizures in people with a mental disability are often hard to control.
+Seizures in people with an intellectual disability are often hard to control.
 In many cases they already use other drugs and, in addition, multiple anti-epileptics are also required.
 Because of their mental disability it can be difficult to discover the side effects.
 In a specialized center such as Kempenhaeghe there is valuable extra know-how of the combination of mental disabilities and epilepsy.

 Epilepsie Vereniging Nederland was set up for people with epilepsy or parents from children with epilepsy.
 Here, you will find information in Dutch about epilepsy and how to contact (parents of) people in similar situations.